The Church’s Mission

 The Catholic Church believes that God is and should be the organizing principle of our lives and the source of all that we need, as against Satan’s forces who believe that men organized as governments are and should be the organizing principle of our lives and the source of all that we need.

-Rabbi Yeshua’s mission for the Church is to witness to his love for us, expressed most vividly in the Sacrament of his Body and Blood, first to Jews (“Jerusalem and in all Judea”) but also “to the end of the earth” Acts 1:8 during our long journey to heaven.
+Rabbi Yeshua’s mission for the Church is to make us saints, by our witness to his love for us, expressed most vividly in the Sacrament of his Body and Blood, first to Jews (“Jerusalem and in all Judea”) but also “to the end of the earth” Acts 1:8 during our long journey to heaven.

 Rabbi Yeshua gave Holy Mother Church her mission of evangelization in Scripture at Mt 22:37–40, Mt 28:19–20, Jn 21:15–17 and Acts 1:8, in St. John Paul II,’s Redemptoris Missio, and in the Catechism § 849-856 and 2044-2046.

 For now, Satan’s forces occupy the formative professions, the commanding heights of American culture.
 They are most of the public school teachers, college professors, politicians, entertainers, journalists, attorneys, and judges.
 These are the most prominent formative professions; collectively they form the perspectives of tens of millions of Americans.
 They have gravitated to these professions.
 Many devout Catholics, evangelicals and other conservatives live honest and productive lives in professions that were not chosen for their distributive potential.
 The engineers who design our cars and computers are often brilliant, but the days of their lives go by as they influence mainly their own children and immediate friends.

 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.
 And a second is like it, You shall love your neighbor as yourself.
 On these two commandments depend all the law and the prophets” Mt 22:37–40.